pallavi300/Todo-App/README.md

 - Drag and Drop: User can prioritize their task according to them.
 - View All Tasks: User can see all tasks by clicking view tasks option.
 - Responsive Design: Ensures the application works seamlessly across different devices (web, mobile, tablet).
+- Login Page: Users can access the application securely by logging in with their credentials.

 ## Tech